pricarvalho/backend-project-template/README.md

     - Execute the `make setup` command

 3. Start the dependencies with docker compose
-    - (OPTIONAL) if you have a json export file from KeyCloak installation, add it to the `/scripts/keycloak/import` folder
     - Execute the `make start` command

 4. Now, we are going to compile the project to migrate the database scripts and generate the record entities